almaan/genetech/README.md

 **Main Responsible TA:** Sami Saarenpää<br>
 **Lab Status:** <span style="color:green">Ready</span><br>

 This lab is divided into two parts.

+In the first part of the lab we will explore RNA-seq data analysis.
+After the first publication in 2009 (Wang et.al) this method has allowed researchers to study gene expression in RNA level introducing a baseline for methods developed after like single cell RNA-seq and spatial transcriptomics.

+In this part we will identify differentially expressed genes of different kinase inhibitors in treated mice tumors.
+We will use DESeq2 for differential gene expression analysis, visualise the results with heatmap and identify some of these genes.

-In the first part we will explore variant calling and GWAS which are commonly used in genome analysis.
+In the second part we will explore variant calling and GWAS which are commonly used in genome analysis.

 Variant calling identifies single nucleotide polymorphisms (SNPs) and small insertions and deletions (indels) from NGS data.
-Bioinformatic tools to identify these changes have increased at the same rate as more and more genomic data is available.
+There are available plenty of tools to search for variants from genomes and they have become a standard in population based studies.
-We will analyse variants using genome wide assisiation study (GWAS).
+In this lab we will analyse variants using genome wide association study (GWAS).
 In GWAS the genetic variants in different individuals are analysed to see if any variant is associated with a trait like major diseases in humans or flowering time in plants.
 Basically, GWAS tries to find correlation between phenotype and changes in genomic areas on a population level.